gialiubc/project2_stock-analysis/README.md

 ## Project Content
-- Contains one .xslm file that analyse the generated stock market data.
+- Contains one .xslm file that analyse the generated stock market data;
-- Three screenshots of the result of 2018, 2019 and 2020.
+- Three screenshots of the result of 2018, 2019 and 2020;
+- One VBA script file that cointains the codes.

 ## Note